perfectly-preserved-pie/larentals/README.md

 Some additional capabilities are offered, such as a featured MLS photo for the property and a link to the associated MLS listing page (if available).

 ## ⚠ I highly recommended using the website on a tablet, laptop, or monitor screen.
-The UI experience on mobile devices is... pretty terrible due to their small screen size.
+The UI experience on smartphones is... pretty terrible due to their small screen size.
 If you have any ideas on how I can dynamically resize dl.Popup on mobile devices, please let me know 👀

 ## The Tech Stack